mateoarrae/guts/README.md

 # Guts

-Guts is a lightweight starter theme for WordPress based on ZURB's Foundation.
+Guts is a lightweight, responsive starter theme for WordPress based on ZURB's Foundation.

-> Designed by Rose Mckeon http://github.com/rozeykex
+> Created by Rose Mckeon http://www.rosemckeon.co.uk

 ## Guts is a Theme for Developers

-I created this theme to give myself a quick starting point for new, bespoke themes.
+I created Guts to speed up my workflow when making new, Foundation based themes.
 Please feel free to share and contribute or just do whatever you like with this theme.
-It’s designed as a starting point to build right on top of so there’s no need to create a child theme.
-Just get the latest guts whenever you start a new WordPress project.

 ## Demo